SleipnirGroup/Choreo/beta-7-post.md

 ### ProjectFile
 The `cof` constructor parameter has been added, representing the wheel coefficient of friction.
 ## Java Auto API

+The `AutoRoutine.trajectory(String name)` has been added and is the new recommended way to load `AutoTrajectories`, instead of `AutoFactory.trajectory(String name, AutoRoutine routine)`.
 ### AutoLoop
 * `choreo.auto.AutoLoop` is now `choreo.auto.AutoRoutine`.
     * `AutoFactory.newLoop()` and `voidLoop()` were renamed to `newRoutine()` and `voidRoutine()`.
-* `AutoRoutine.cmd()` will end immediately with a warning if alliance flipping is enabled and the alliance is not known on command initialize.
+* `AutoRoutine.cmd()` will end immediately with a console warning if alliance flipping is enabled and the alliance is not known on command initialize.
 * `AutoLoop.enabled()` was replaces with `AutoRoutine.running()`.
 * `AutoLoop.poll()` will return immediately if the alliance is needed for flipping and not known.
 This is the same behavior as if `poll()` is called on a killed routine, or not while enabled and in autonomous.
 ### AutoTrajectory